-A dental implant is ideal, because it is subtle.
-Dental implants are designed to match your natural teeth, and provides a permanent replacement solution.
+A dental implant is ideal because it is subtle.
+Dental implants are designed to match your natural teeth and provides a permanent replacement solution.
 It functions just like a natural tooth.

 To replace your front tooth with a dental implant, a fitting will be inserted into your jaw bone.
 When it fuses with your jaw, it creates a secure root into which a false ceramic tooth is attached.
 This ceramic tooth will be shaped and colored to match your existing teeth in order to make it look natural.
-This treatment can take 3-5 months from the initial consultation to the insertion of the implant, the waiting time it takes for the implant to fuse with the jaw, and – finally – attaching the ceramic false tooth, depending on the individual’s bone quality.
+This treatment can take 3-5 months from the initial dental consultation to the insertion of the implant, the waiting time it takes for the implant to fuse with the jaw, and - finally - attaching the ceramic false tooth, depending on the individual's bone quality.
 In some cases, when a patient has exceptional bone quality, the implant may be inserted on the same day.
 However, follow-up appointments will still be required.

 Dental bridges also provide a permanent replacement option, but cost much less than a dental implant, and require no dental implant.
 However, it should be noted that the two adjacent teeth will be altered permanently.
 The dentist will file the adjacent teeth down in order to turn them into abutment teeth, which are stumps to which the bridgework can be fixed.
-A replacement tooth will be moulded to fit into the gap, along with replacement teeth for the adjacent stubs.
+A replacement tooth root will be molded to fit into the gap, along with replacement front teeth for the adjacent stubs.